Themekraft/wc4bp-groups/readme.txt

 == Description ==

-The best solution to integrate BuddyPress Groups with WooCommerce which is perfect for any subscription and membership site or if you are offering premium support.
+The best solution to [Integrate BuddyPress Groups with WooCommerce](https://themekraft.com/create-groups-purchased-products-woocommerce/) which is perfect for any subscription and membership site or if you are offering premium support.
 The plugin takes a WooCommerce product to handle the membership of your WooCommerce customers into existing BuddyPress Groups.

 ### Manage the group's membership in the product editing screen:
 1. Auto join members to groups after the payment is completed.